CharonSSS/RSS-Origin/README.md

 - ## _RSS-Origin RSSTexture&TopoRevamp_

 **_RSS-Origin RSSTexture&TopoRevamp_** is an overhaul to some of the RSS celestials.
-I've done a widely search for information and figure out some of the RSS celestials are using wrong and misaligned surface textures and topograhy maps, so this mod's purpose is to fix those issues.
+I've done a widely search for information and figure out some of the RSS celestials are using wrong and misaligned surface textures ,topograhy maps, false or enhanced color images.
+So this mod's purpose is to fix those issues, fixing texture alignment flip or rotation, and make them displayed in natural color.
 Different texture resolutions are provided (4k, 8k and 16k).

 ### Don't forget to read "[Installation Guide](README.md#installation-guide)" before installation!

-#### **The picture down below is family portraits of all revamped objects. (standardized albedo) (not to scale)**
+#### **The picture below is family portraits of all revamped objects. (standardized albedo) (not to scale)**

 ![A](https://github.com/CharonSSS/RSS-Origin/blob/main/assets/RSSO-RSSTTR.png)